MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-antivirus-updates.md

 - Fixed a high memory issue related to the [Behavior Monitoring](behavior-monitor.md) queue that occurred when MAPS is disabled.
 - A possible deadlock when receiving a [Tamper protection](prevent-changes-to-security-settings-with-tamper-protection.md) configuration change from the [Microsoft Defender portal](https://security.microsoft.com) no longer occurs.

-### February-2024 (Engine: 1.1.24020.9 | Platform: 4.18.24020.7)

-- Security intelligence update version: **1.407.46.0**
-- Release date: **March 6, 2024** (Engine) / **March 12, 2024** (Platform)
-- Engine: **1.1.24020.9**
-- Platform: **4.18.24020.7**
-- Support phase: **Security and Critical Updates**

-#### What's new

-- Improved support for virtualizing while compressing or decompressing zip files
-- Improved reporting in the Microsoft Defender portal ([https://security.microsoft.com](https://security.microsoft.com)) for block-only remediations
-- Reduced the number of false positives for [attack surface reduction rules](attack-surface-reduction.md) for known trusted processes
-- Improved [Get-MpPreference](/powershell/module/defender/get-mppreference) logic for proxy bypass settings
-- Extended the toast notification support for [Indicators of Compromise](manage-indicators.md#indicator-of-compromise-ioc-overview) (IoC) detections

-#### Known issues

-- For [device control](device-control-overview.md) customers using removable media policies with disk/device-level access only (masks that include the values 1, 2, 3, 4, and 7), enforcement might not work as expected.
-In such situations, we recommend customers roll back to the previous version of the Defender platform.

 ### Previous version updates: Technical upgrade support only

 After a new package version is released, support for the previous two versions is reduced to technical support only.
 For more information about previous versions, see [Microsoft Defender Antivirus updates: Previous versions for technical upgrade support](msda-updates-previous-versions-technical-upgrade-support.md).